 A Gilded Age heir who traded stuffy boardrooms for the thrill of fast horses and faster cars, meeting a tragic end aboard the Lusitania.

-Alfred Gwynne Vanderbilt represented a new breed of Vanderbilt: less interested in building railroads than in burning up the tracks of high society.
-Inheriting one of America's largest fortunes at 21, he sidestepped the traditional family business to pursue his passions for sport and speed with a modern, almost professional zeal.
-He revolutionized horse racing, transforming it from a gentleman's pastime into a serious sporting enterprise by applying scientific breeding principles to his vast stables, which produced multiple champions.
-His life was a whirl of yachts, thoroughbreds, and early automobiles, embodying the restless energy of the new century.
-This very modernity led to his fateful decision to sail on the RMS Lusitania in 1915.
-When the liner was torpedoed, witnesses reported Vanderbilt displayed remarkable courage, calmly helping others into lifeboats before perishing in the North Atlantic, a final act that cemented his legacy beyond mere wealth.
+Alfred Gwynne Vanderbilt revolutionized horse racing by applying scientific breeding principles to his vast stables, producing multiple champions.
+Inheriting one of America's largest fortunes at 21, he sidestepped the family railroad business to pursue sport and speed with professional zeal.
+His life involved yachts, thoroughbreds, and early automobiles.
+That modernity led him to sail on the RMS Lusitania in 1915.
+When the liner was torpedoed, witnesses reported Vanderbilt calmly helped others into lifeboats before perishing in the North Atlantic, a final act that defined his legacy beyond wealth.

 1860–1882